Full-time: Three years, Part-time: Five - six years minimum.

 Select four modules from the following:

-In Years 1 and 2, all programmes include an introduction to the main areas of psychology and further development of these key themes.
-Additionally, in Year 2 you may study two specialist subjects from a choice of Applied Psychology, Forensic Psychology, Health Psychology, Neuropsychology, or Sport Psychology.
-You can take a specialist module in Year 2 but follow the BSc (Hons) Psychology programme in Year 3; or you can continue with the speciality by doing a project within the specialist area, and selecting appropriate Year 3 specialist topics, graduating with a BSc in Applied, Forensic, Health, Social, Neuropsychology or Sport Psychology.
-For BSc (Hons) Psychology there is a wide choice of Year 3 project topic and module options.
+All programmes include an introduction to the main areas of psychology and further development of these key themes.
+Additionally, you may study two specialist subjects from a choice of Applied Psychology, Forensic Psychology, Health Psychology, Neuropsychology, or Sport Psychology.
+You can take a specialist module but follow the BSc (Hons) Psychology programme; or you can continue with the speciality by doing a project within the specialist area, and selecting appropriate specialist topics, graduating with a BSc in Applied, Forensic, Health, Social, Neuropsychology or Sport Psychology.
+For BSc (Hons) Psychology there is a wide choice of project topic and module options.

 Students testing people’s psychology during training on how to evacuate an underwater helicopter.

-In Year 2, you will study core areas of psychology in more depth, including Developmental Psychology, Cognitive Psychology, Research Methods, Social Psychology and Physiological Psychology.
+You will study core areas of psychology in more depth, including Developmental Psychology, Cognitive Psychology, Research Methods, Social Psychology and Physiological Psychology.
 You will continue to develop your skills in psychological research and report writing but work in smaller groups of 4-6 students, and take a role in designing your own studies.
 For instance, you might investigate how to improve people's ability to detect lies in Social Psychology, or sex stereotyping in children's television programmes in Developmental Psychology.
 For your 'elective' modules, you may take Applied Psychology, Forensic Psychology, Health Psychology, Neuropsychology or Sport Psychology.
-Taking one of these specialist Psychology elective modules at Year 2 would allow you to transfer to that specialist route if you found you enjoyed the area
+Taking one of these specialist Psychology elective modules would allow you to transfer to that specialist route if you found you enjoyed the area

-In Year 3 you complete a double module research project on an appropriate topic, from any area within psychology.
+You complete a double module research project on an appropriate topic, from any area within psychology.
 This can be the most exciting part of your degree because it lets you investigate a subject in which you have a particular interest, supported by one-to-one discussions with your supervisor.
-The rest of Year 3 is made up of eight half modules selected from a wide choice, including the opportunity to do a work placement in the summer between Year 2 and Year 3.
+The rest is made up of eight half modules selected from a wide choice, including the opportunity to do a work placement in the summer.
 This can be particularly useful for those who have a clear idea of the career they want to pursue.